Building a Simple (and not too Inexpensive)

 Bruce "Snake" Gabrielson, PhD

 Years ago I was continually asked to demonstrate the effects of bottom slope and contour on wave shape by students during my lectures.
 Since waves are scalable, shape is the most important consideration for the simulation design.
-After thinking the problem through, I finally came up with a design that was inexpensive to build, I could transport and set-up easily, and would effectively demonstrate what I was talking about.
-I built the first model in 1981, but it wasn't sturdy enough to survive more than a few road trips.
-The second model, built from stainless steel, is still useable after nearly 15 years.
+After thinking the problem through, I finally came up with a design that was relatively inexpensive to build, I could transport and set-up easily, and would effectively demonstrate what I was talking about.
+I built the first model in 1981.
+It was plastic, but it wasn't sturdy enough to survive more than a few road trips.
+The second model, built from stainless steel, is still useable after many years.
+Unfortunately, it doesn't show the waves as well as the plastic model.
 I've provided this design to many students for graduate projects.
 I should also mention that although a little messy, the model can also be used to demonstrate beach erosion.

 This is what I initially did to look at simple wave shapes and keep my costs down.
-I built a rectangular water container from stainless steel.
+I built a rectangular water container from plastic.
 Mine is approximately 2 1/2 ft by 4 1/2 feet so it will fit into the back of a car, but I now feel a better container would be 3 ft by 5 ft.
-The sides should be at least 8 inches high (8 would be better), and all seems should be welded.
+The sides should be at least 8 inches high (8 would be better), and all seems should be thoroughly sealed.
 This makes an easily transportable pool that can sit on a table.

 I built five models over a two-year period.
 My first was terrible but my last worked quite well.
 The model is really trial and error.
 Expect to make a couple mistakes before you get what you want.
 Also, don't let the model get above 4 inches high, counting the plywood, or water will spill out of your container.